jjesss/jjesss/README.md

 ## Hi there 👋

-🔭 I’m currently in a Systems Developer role.
+🔭 I’m currently a Systems Developer.
 I completed my BSc Computer Science and Mathematics at Lancaster University.

 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/jessica-ho-profile/